huggingface/datasets/ADD_NEW_DATASET.md

 3. Understand the dataset and fill some informations about the dataset in the dataset card
 	- Read the relevant part of the paper or description presenting the dataset
 	- When you see informations that you can fill in the dataset card (e.g. information on License, Dataset Creation, Dataset Description, etc) take the occasion to copy them here
+	- If you have a doubt about a field in the `README.md` dataset card, there is a guide with details in [`README_guide.md`](https://github.com/huggingface/datasets/blob/master/templates/README_guide.md) and a [completed example for inspiration](https://github.com/huggingface/datasets/tree/master/datasets/eli5).

 ### Write the loading/processing code